-The National Examination Council (NECO) on Friday released the 2013 November /December examination results.
+The National Examination Council (NECO) has released the 2017 November /December External Senior School Certificate Examination results.

 The Registrar and Chief Executive Officer of NECO, Prof. Charles Uwakwe, who announced this in Minna, said a total of 42, 985 candidates registered, out of which 42, 429 sat for the examinations, and the number of candidates with five credits including Mathematics and English Language put at 24, 098 (56.79%).